-Many people experience cramps on birth control, especially when they first start using a new birth control method.
-However, many hormonal birth control options can help prevent cramps and other menstrual symptoms.
+Many people experience cramps on birth control.
+However, many hormonal birth control options can also help prevent cramps and other menstrual symptoms.

 For most people, cramps on birth control are temporary.
 People with severe or prolonged cramps may need to visit a doctor.
 The doctor can check for any underlying medical conditions and offer advice on switching to another method of birth control.

 Cramps are not uncommon in people taking birth control pills.

 In fact, people who get severe symptoms during or around menstruation, often use birth control pills to relieve painful menstrual cramps.
 The pills may reduce the level of hormones called prostaglandins, which may influence the severity of cramps.